 What our Dr. Seuss lesson plan includes

 Lesson Objectives and Overview: Dr. Seuss teaches students about the life of this famous children’s book author.
-They will be able to identify him and list facts about his life.
+Students will be able to identify him and list facts about his life.
 They will also learn about his place in history and why he is important.
-This lesson is for students in 1st grade, 2nd grade, and 3rd grade.
+This lesson is for students in 4th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
-For this lesson, the needed supplies are scissors, glue, construction paper and colored pencils, and the handouts.
-To prepare for this lesson ahead of time, you can gather all the necessary supplies and copy the handouts.
+For this lesson, the needed supplies are scissors, glue, construction paper, colored pencils, and the handouts.

 Options for Lesson

-Included with this lesson is an “Options for Lesson” section that lists a number of suggestions for activities to add to the lesson or substitutions for the ones already in the lesson.
-For this lesson, some of these options include allowing students to work in pairs for the activity.
-For an additional activity related to this lesson, you can have students create their own book in the style of Dr. Seuss.
-You can also plan a special Dr. Seuss Day, where you display his books and read from them aloud.
-You can do this for an entire week and have a Dr. Seuss Week!
-Additionally, you can have students create images based on his books or invite the school librarian to speak to your class about his work.
+The “Options for Lesson” section lists a number of suggestions for activities or ideas to add to the lesson or substitutions for the ones already in the lesson.
+One idea is to allow students to work in pairs for the activity.
+As an additional activity, you could have students create their own book in the style of Dr. Seuss.
+You could also plan a special Dr. Seuss Day during which you display his books and read from them aloud.
+You could do this for an entire week and read different books every day, dress up as his characters, and so on.
+Another idea is to have students create images based on his books.
+One last option is to invite the school librarian to speak to your class about the author’s works.

-The Teacher Notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
+The teacher notes page includes a paragraph with additional guidelines and things to think about as you begin to plan your lesson.
 It reminds teachers that while almost every student will have heard of Dr. Seuss or read at least one of his books, many students will not know anything about his life or background.
-It also highly recommends using some of the additional online resources to help enhance this lesson.
-This page includes lines that you can use to add your own notes as you’re preparing for this lesson.
+It also highly recommends using some online resources to help enhance this lesson.
+This page includes lines that you can use to add your own notes as you prepare.